MollieBianchi/MollieBianchi.github.io/index.md

       <td>
       <b> IT and Controls Intern									Summer 2018 </b> <br>
 <i>Innovative Automation Inc., Barrie, Ontario </i> <br>
-Developed and deployed WinForms and ASP .Net applications in C# for use in production including modifications to the SQL database
+Developed and deployed WinForms and ASP .Net applications in C# for use in production including modifications to the SQL database <br>
-Programmed PLCs for the operation of automated robotic equipment and designed Human Machine Interfaces Troubleshot machine operations and rework design during testing phase <br>
+Programmed PLCs for the operation of automated robotic equipment and designed Human Machine Interfaces <br>
+Troubleshot machine operations and rework design during testing phase <br>
         <br>

 <b> IoT App Developer Intern									Summer 2017 </b> <br>
 <i>More Automation Solutions Inc., Mississauga, Ontario </i> <br>
-Built Windows Universal Platform and web based applications for industrial IoT products Generated databases to store sample records using SQLite Developed accompanying graphical user interfaces for viewing database records using HTML and Angular JS Used OpenCV to analyze loaves of bread travelling along a conveyor for quality control
+Built Windows Universal Platform and web based applications for industrial IoT products <br>
+Generated databases to store sample records using SQLite <br>
+Developed accompanying graphical user interfaces for viewing database records using HTML and Angular JS <br>
+Used OpenCV to analyze loaves of bread travelling along a conveyor for quality control
       </td>
       <td>